What are Allergy Shots?

 - Can allergy shots help kids?

 Yes, allergy shots can be administered to children and may help reduce their allergies.
+It may also help kids from developing other allergies or asthma as they get older.
 However, kids below the age of five do not qualify for these shots.

 - Can allergy shots treat food or latex allergies?